devinkr/js-array-methods/readme.md

 - Functions always return a value
   - Either explicitly using a **return** statement
-  - Or, implicitly returning `undefined`
+  - Or, implicitly by returning `undefined`

 ```js
 // in a repl